Don't Walk Away (Jade song): Music video

-A music video was produced to promote the single.
+A music video was produced to promote the single, written and directed by Eric Meza.
+He also directed videos for Public Enemy and N.W.A.
 It begins with a group of men hanging out by their cars.
-One of them are using a car phone to call the group.
+One of them is using a car phone to call the group.
 Jade then performs the song as they dance on the sidewalk, while people around them are watching and/or dancing.
 Other scenes shows the group singing on a staircase in the locality.
 In the end, the girls are seen in one of the cars, as it slowly drives away.

+Legacy

+"Don't Walk Away" was awarded one of BMI's Pop Awards in 1994, honoring the songwriters, composers and music publishers of the song.
+In 2017, Billboard magazine ranked the song number 52 on their list of "100 Greatest Girl Group Songs of All Time".